oblio360/hearthstone-blog/_posts/2015-10-15-hearthcraft-classic-neutral-legendaries.md

 Legendary name | Why is is not played?
 -------------- | --------------------
-Onyxia         | Too slow.
-She does seem interesting, though.
-Nozdormu       | Too slow, dies to BGH, too freaky.
+<a href="http://www.hearthpwn.com/cards/285-nozdormu">Nozdormu</a>       | Too slow, dies to BGH, too freaky.
-Gruul          | Too slow, dies to BGH.
+<a href="http://www.hearthpwn.com/cards/18-gruul">Gruul</a>          | Too slow, dies to BGH.
-Hogger         | Body too small, doesn't trade well.
-Illidan Stormrage | Dies to BGH, it's hard to trigger him many times.
+<a href="http://www.hearthpwn.com/cards/203-illidan-stormrage">Illidan Stormrage</a> | Dies to BGH, it's hard to trigger him many times.
-The Beast      | Dies to BGH and then helps your opponent.
+<a href="http://www.hearthpwn.com/cards/179-the-beast">The Beast</a>      | Dies to BGH and then helps your opponent.
-Tinkmaster Overspark | Too risky.
+<a href="http://www.hearthpwn.com/cards/245-tinkmaster-overspark">Tinkmaster Overspark</a> | Too risky.
 It's too easy to give your opponent a 5/5 or turn your own big minion into a 1/1.
-Lorewalker Cho | No deck can afford to play 0 spells.
+<a href="http://www.hearthpwn.com/cards/456-lorewalker-cho">Lorewalker Cho</a> | No deck can afford to play 0 spells.
-Millhouse Manastorm | No deck can afford to let the opponent play **all** his spells in 1 turn, for free.
+<a href="http://www.hearthpwn.com/cards/339-millhouse-manastorm">Millhouse Manastorm</a> | No deck can afford to let the opponent play **all** his spells in 1 turn, for free.
-Nat Pagle      | Too slow, too risky, doesn't trade at all.
+<a href="http://www.hearthpwn.com/cards/19-nat-pagle">Nat Pagle</a>      | Too slow, too risky, doesn't trade at all.

 And here we have it, folks.
 Stay tuned for the next episodes!